 If you're having trouble with this step, you should take a look at the installing aragonCLI section of the troubleshooting guide.
-If that doesn't fix things, please don't hesitate to reach out to us at the #dev-help channel on the Aragon Chat.
+If that doesn't fix things, please don't hesitate to reach out to us in our Spectrum App development channel.

 Configure your device